kabirpathak/kabirpathak.github.io/_pages/about.md

     </p><br />
     <p>When I'm not coding, you'll probably find me on a badminton court, playing a game of chess, or sharpening my fooball
     skills.
-I also have a deep love for music—I've been playing the violin for about 15 years and was honored to receive a scholarship from the Indian government (HRD ministry) for my talent.
+I also have a deep love for music—I've been playing the violin for about 15 years and was honored to receive a scholarship from the Indian government (Ministry of HRD).
 It's been a rewarding journey balancing both my technical and musical interests.
     </p><br/>
   </div>